Emmotes/ic_spoilers/docs/tika.md

 # Basic Information

-Tika Waylan will be a new champion in the Liars' Night event on 7 October 2026.
+Tika Waylan will be a new champion - potentially in the Liars' Night event on 7 October 2026.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">